Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Due to the different levels of dog aggression in the breed, SEPR has a few adoption restrictions.
 Please remember that we have these restrictions in order to give our dogs and their adoptive families the best shot possible at a peaceful, happy, long life together!

-*All other canines in the residence must be spayed or neutered.
+*All other pets in the residence must be spayed or neutered and all pets up to date on vaccinations.

 *SEPR requires all applicants must be 21 years of age.